Best 24″ kids’ bikes for 7-10 year-olds

 Specialized Jett 24

 It also has handy markings on the seat post and handlebars making adjusting the bike easy as your child grows.
-To help, Specialized also provide an online Bike Fit tool – you simply input your child’s measurements and they will tell you how to adjust the bike to fit.
+To help, Specialized also provides an online Bike Fit tool – you simply input your child’s measurements and they will tell you how to adjust the bike to fit.
+Specialized designed this bike with data-driven insights to provide proportional components, making it one of the lightest and most ergonomic options for young riders.

 What age child is a 24" wheel bike for?